Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Current literature supports that family presence during a paediatric resuscitation does not adversely affect survival, nor does it impede the performance of the resuscitation team.

-Most studies have reported that family presence during the trauma or cardiac resuscitation of a paediatric family member did not have detrimental emotional or psychological impacts. and that being present at the resuscitation was associated with improved measures of coping and positive emotional outcomes (Refer to ANZCOR Guideline 10.6).
+Most studies have reported that family presence during the trauma or cardiac resuscitation of a paediatric family member did not have detrimental emotional or psychological impacts and that being present at the resuscitation was associated with improved measures of coping and positive emotional outcomes (Refer to ANZCOR Guideline 10.6).

 Family members should be kept closely informed of events.
 They should be provided the opportunity (but not coerced) to be present at the resuscitation of their child.
 A staff member should be assigned to be with them and support them during the process.
-If family presence is negatively affecting the performance of the resuscitation by healthcare personnel, the family may sensitively be asked to leave.
+If family presence is negatively affecting the performance of the resuscitation by healthcare personnel, the family may be asked (in a sensitive manner) to leave.
 If resuscitation is unsuccessful or treatment is withdrawn or withheld, parents should be given the opportunity to be with their deceased child after equipment has been removed.
 If a coronial enquiry is necessary, removal of devices may require permission from a coroner.
 Follow-up discussion should be routinely offered to parents.

 References